ethereum/remix-ide/docs/ai.md

 AI Tools
 ========

-Remix has integrated two AI tools:
-- ChatGPT
-- Remix's Solidity Copilot which uses our own LLM (large language model) called Solcoder.
+Remix has its own AI tool named **RemixAI** and a sub-project called **Solidity Copilot** for code completion.

+RemixAI is also used in the:
+- **Explain this contract** icon at the top of the Editor
+- **right-click menu options** of the Editor
+- **triple slash** (///) for prepending an AI code request in a file in the Editor
+- **Explain this error** button in the compiler errors in the Solidity Compiler

 ## Remix's Solidity Copilot
-Solidity Copilot helps in writing code using code completion.
-The switch to activate Solidity Copilot is at the top of the Editor.
+Solidity Copilot helps in writing code using **code completion**.
+The switch to activate it is at the top of the Editor.

 ![](images/a-ai-switch.png)

-The Solidity Copilot is specifically for help with Solidity coding.
-Although it is thousands of times smaller than ChatGPT, it could be slower than ChatGPT.

-## ChatGPT in Remix
-Remix is currently using ChatGPT v3.5.
+All other RemixAI tools are always on.

+#### Code Completion
+When you type a new line or a space, the Solidity Copilot will propose some code.
+The proposed code will take into account what is has already been written on in the file.

+Use the Solidity Copilot switch at the top of the Editor to turn off or on the code completion.

 ## Editor: Right-click Menu
-Both ChatGPT and Solidity Copilot are integrated into the Editor's Right-click popup menu.

 ![](images/a-ai-editor-popup-menu.png)

 In both cases the answer will be printed out in Remix's Terminal.

-### GPT: Explain a Function and Generate Documentation
+### Explain a Function and Generate Documentation
 In the Right-click menu, select the options **Explain the function** and **Generate documentation**.

-### Solcoder: Explain this code
+### Explain this code
 The "Explain this code" option in the Editor's Right-click menu can be triggered with, or without, highlighting a block of code.
+If some code has not been highlighted, RemixAI will take into account the code surrounding the cursor.

 ## Editor: Code Completion
-With the Solidity Copilot switch on, just start typing.
-When you put a space after a word, the Copilot will make a suggestion.
+With the Solidity Copilot switch on, just start coding.
+When you put a space after a word or put a new line, the Copilot will make a suggestion.

+[image]

 **NOTE: the suggestion will take into account everything that preceded it in this contract.**
+[Stephane is this true or does it look at the entire file?]

 ![](images/a-ai-completion-proposal.png)